Alonso de Fonseca y Ulloa: Biography

+Ecclesiastic positions

 In 1445, Alonso de Fonseca y Ulloa was appointed by the King of Spain and confirmed by Pope Eugene IV as Bishop of Ávila.

 On 4 February 1454, he was appointed by Pope Nicholas V as Archbishop of Seville.

 In 1465, he was appointed by Pope Paul II as Archbishop of Santiago de Compostela.

-In 1469, he was appointed by Pope Paul II to his prior position as Archbishop of Seville where he served until his death in 1473.
+In 1469, he was re-appointed by Pope Paul II to his prior position as Archbishop of Seville where he served until his death on 18 May 1473.

 While bishop, he was the principal co-consecrator of Pedro González de Mendoza, Bishop of Calahorra y La Calzada (1454).